 - Sylvia Plath, poet, novelist and Pulitzer Prize winner

 - John Steinbeck, novelist and Pulitzer Prize winner

 - Julie Taymor, stage and film director

 - John Updike, novelist and Pulitzer Prize winner

 IIE’s Scholar Rescue Fund

 Since its founding in 2002, IIE’s Scholar Rescue Fund has provided life-saving fellowships to enable persecuted scholars of art, including scholars of Iraqi painting, Chinese film, and Uzbek music, among others, to escape from harm and continue practicing their art and scholarship in freedom and safety.
 We also receive many applications from artists and musicians who, because they are not scholars, are currently not eligible for IIE-SRF support.
-For example, we recently received applications from two musicians from Syria facing horrific threats to both their lives and livelihoods.

 Established in 2014 as part of the Scholar Rescue Fund, The Janet Hennessey Dilenschneider Scholar Rescue Award in the Arts supports scholars of the arts suffering human rights violations in their home countries.
 The first honoree was an established Syrian professor with a portfolio that spans architecture and interior design.
 She established one of Syria’s first interdisciplinary undergraduate degree programs in fine arts and has exhibited her work in Poland, the United States, and Syria.